kf6ufo/kf6ufo-wx-helios/README.md

 ## Building wx-helios-direwolf

 This repository includes the [wx-helios-direwolf](https://github.com/kf6ufo/wx-helios-direwolf) subproject used to provide the Direwolf TNC.
-Build it before running the telemetry beacon using the helper script:
+Build it before running the telemetry beacon using the helper script.
+The script automatically pulls the latest Direwolf sources from GitHub:

 ```bash
 ./build_direwolf.sh